 The specification of this research is normative legal research, namely research that refers to legal norms contained in legislation, literature, legal norms that exist in society and the data obtained is then analysed to answer the problems in this study.
-The research is straightforward to analyse the application of the law, the type of research used is qualitative research, which is carried out by examining library materials in the field of law and laws and regulations relating to the Granting of Rights to Prisoners Against the Treatment of Fellow Prisoners in Medan Class I Detention Centre.
+The research is straightforward to analyse the application of the law, the type of research used is qualitative research, which is carried out by examining library materials in the field of law and legislation relating to the Family Visiting Service System for Prisoners in Class II B Tanjung Pura Detention Centre.